• Skip to primary navigation

 The history of this tea is remarkable in that it came about quite by accident.
 As the story goes, in the early 19th century, tea farmers in Beipu, Taiwan thought their crop was ruined after it was attacked by the leafhoppers or jassids, so they did not harvest the tea that year.
 Except for one farmer who harvested the tea despite the leafhoppers.

-He processed the tea as usual and when he took it to the market one merchant found it so good he paid him twice the regular price.
-The farmer bragged about the tea and it became known as Peng Feng Cha or Bragger's Tea.
+He processed the tea as usual, and when he took it to the market, one merchant found it so good he paid him twice the regular price.
+The farmer bragged about the tea, which became known as Peng Feng Cha or Bragger's Tea.

 Where to Buy Oriental Beauty